levinmat/PlaylistAnalyzer/README.md

 ## Summary
-This project contains various functions to draw insights and create customized content based on different users' Top 100 playlists.
-Along the way, I've discovered some cool songs and artists from friends' Top 100 lists.
-More importantly, I have been able to share not only insights, but customized playlists with my friends for either dancing, studying, or just mimicking the audio profile of their Top 100 list.
-I have received positive feedback from several of the users who sent me their playlists, and will definitely continue working on this project and implementing new features in the future.
+This project contains various functions to draw insights and create customized playlists based on Spotify users’ Top 100 playlists.
+In addition to playlists tailored to a single user’s tastes, playlists can be generated using multiple users’ Top 100 lists and be catered for specific situations, such as dancing or studying.
+This framework is easily adaptable to be used for other scenarios, and leads to instantly generated collaborative playlists that a whole group can enjoy.
+I have been able to share these customized playlists with the users who sent me their Top 100 lists, and received a lot of positive feedback on both the individual and group playlists.

 Feel free to contact me ([mlevin6@u.rochester.edu](mailto:mlevin6@u.rochester.edu)) with any comments or suggestions about this project!